-No thermal conductivities are available within the study review area or EPG 34, primarily due to the lack of drilling.
+No thermal conductivities are available within EPG 36, primarily due to the lack of drilling.
 Geoscience Australia has divided northern Queensland into 10 thermal conductivity regions with the Carpentaria region being the largest (Huston, D.L., 2010).
 These regions are based on current geological provinces and an average thermal conductivity as calculated for similar lithologies within each province.
-Based on Huston's report (2010) modelled thermal conductivities in the Normanton area could range between 1725 and -1800 m/KW which could be considered to have a low potential to insulate any heat sources present.
+Based on Huston's report (2010) modelled thermal conductivities in the Normanton area could range between 1725 and -1800 $\,\mathrm{m}^2/\mathrm{KW}$ which could be considered to have a low potential to insulate any heat sources present.
 The author considered thermal resistance a better indicator of insulation potential then sediment thickness as thermal conductivity/resistivity of the overlying lithology is very important to both HSA and EGS processes.

-To enable a higher confidence in thermal modelling, thermal conductivities could be measured on any core available from GSQ Normanton 1 or from any new drilling on EPG 34.
+To enable a higher confidence in thermal modelling, thermal conductivities could be measured on any core available from GSQ Normanton 1 or from any new drilling on EPG 36.